YC-backed LemonBox raises $2.5M bringing vitamins to Chinese millennials – TechCrunch

 In the decade or so when Weng was living in the U.S., the Chinese internet saw drastic changes and gave rise to an industry largely in the grip of Alibaba and Tencent.
 Weng realized he couldn’t simply replicate America’s direct-to-customer playbook in China.

 “In the U.S., you might build a website and maybe an app.
-You will embed your service into Google, Facebook, or Instagram to market your products.
+You will embed your service into Google, Facebook or Instagram to market your products.
 Every continent is connected with one other,” said Weng.

 “In China, it’s pretty significantly different.
 First off, not a lot of people use web browsers, but everyone is on mobile phones.
 Baidu is not as popular as Google, but everybody is using WeChat, and WeChat is isolated from other major traffic platforms.”